kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 The Efficient Market Hypothesis (Malkiel,2003) states that current stock prices have reflected all the available information.
 And price variation is largely driven by incoming information.
 These new information broadcasts on social media like twitter and reddit rappidly.
 Researchers have devoted to find the correlation between public mood and stock price.
 One approach is to do sentiment analysis on tweets by applying machine learning algorithms.

 Baker & Wurgler(2007) defines 'sentiment' as the investor beliefs of investment return and risk in future.
 Sentiments reveal the correlation between investor attention and stock price.
-They proposed some potential proxies of sentiments, including news, investor surveys, trading volume etc. Da, Engelberg & Gao (2011) use Google Search Volume Index (SVI) as a sentiment proxy, whch is more timely than others.
-Mohapatra, Ahmed & Alencar (2019) tried to support real-time price prediction by using spark streaming framework.
+They proposed several potential proxies of sentiments, including news, investor surveys, trading volume etc. These sentiment proxies usually lag behind current status for days.
+Da, Engelberg & Gao (2011) use Google Search Volume Index (SVI) as a sentiment proxy, whch is more timely than the others.
+But it's based on google search volume, instead of text analysis.
+Colianni, Rosales & Signorotti (2015) inspect how tweet sentiment result could impact investment strategies.
+They applied basic machine learning algorithms on collected tweets, and yield 90% accuracy.
+Mohapatra, Ahmed & Alencar (2019) move a step forward to support real-time price prediction by using spark streaming framework.
 The system achieve high throughput but still suffer from high latency.
 Because spark streaming is not a native streaming framework, it implements streaming by mini-batching.
-In this paper, we will replace spark streaming with flink and implement a system that provide good balance between throughpt and latency.
+In this paper, we will replace spark streaming with flink and implement a system that provides well balance between throughpt and latency.
+Previous researches have done so well on sentiment analysis, and the existing models provide good enough accuracy.
+The main objective of this paper is not to invent or enhance sentiment models but to build a system that can use existing models and provide real-time result.

 The rest of paper is structured as follows.
 Section 2 describes the background of large scale distributed computation frameworks and stream processing.
 Section 3 survey some related works that try to analyse cryptocurrency movement.
 Section 4 presents the architecture of our system.
 We will also illustrate reasons of software stack selcetion in this section.
 In section 5, we show some experimental results and detail implementation.
 Senction 6 discuss the pros and cons of the system and direction of future works.
 Then the paper end with a conclusion in section 7.

 # Background
 ## Traditional ETL and Business Intelligence
-For many years, ETL (Extract, Transform and Load) is the mainstrem procedure for business intelligence and data analysis.
+For many years, ETL (Extract, Transform and Load) (Denney, Long, Armistead, Anderson & Conway, 2016)) is the mainstrem procedure for business intelligence and data analysis.
 The objective of ETL is to extract data from source system, apply some transformation, and finally load into target datastore.

 However traditional ETL systems are limited by their scalability and fault tolerent ability.
 According to a report presented in 2017 by IDC, the global data volume will grow expronentially from 33 zettabytes in 2018 to 175 zettabytes by 2025.
 IDC also forecasts that we will have 150 billions devices connected globally by 2025.
-And real-time data will account for around 30 percents of the global data.
+And real-time data will account for around 30 percents of the global data (IDC, 2017).

 Traditional ETL can't process this huge volume of data in acceptable time.
 We demand for a system that's able to distribute computations to thousands of machines and runs parallely.

 ## MapReduce
-MapReduce is a programming model that is able to process vast amounts of datasets in parallel.
+MapReduce (Dean & Ghemawat, 2004) is a programming model that is able to process vast amounts of datasets in parallel.
 It's inspired by the map and reduce operation in functional languages like Lisp.

 MapReduce is compose of three core operations: map, shuffle and reduce.
 A job is usually splited into multiple independent subtasks and run parallely on the map stage.
 Then the outputed data from map stage is shuffled by its key, so that data with the same key occurence on the same workder node.
 Finally, reducers start processing each group of data in parellel.